Introductory, 100-level, non-writing-intensive courses are also available. Only one of these may count toward the concentration.

 Conquest of the Americas.

 An introduction to origins, essential beliefs, popular practices and institutions of Buddhism.
 Examines the life of Buddha, his teachings (Dharma) and Buddhist communities through a range of Buddhist texts, art and archaeological sources.
 (Writing-intensive.)
-Open to first-years and sophomores only.
-(Same as Religious Studies 144.)
+Open to all students (Same as Religious Studies 144.)
 Maximum enrollment, 20.
+Philip Friedrich.

 Christianity to 1500.